rmorales723/FinalProject/README.md

 ## Project Description
 Short description about the project
-This project creates appointments for clients that personal training with a specific trainer.
+This project creates appointments for clients with a personal trainer.

  # Sign Up Page